 Prioritize and manage multiple projects

-Promote understanding of diversity, inclusion, and social justice within the residence halls and the community
+Promote understanding of cultural competence, inclusion, and social justice within the residence halls and the community

 Mediate student conflict

 Utilize grounded approaches of student developmental theory and/or philosophies to working with students

 Provide oversight for Residence Life policies and procedures

 Master’s degree (or Master’s in progress) preferred with demonstrated ability and experience in the following.